adbar/courlan/README.rst

     “Given that the bandwidth for conducting crawls is neither infinite nor free, it is becoming essential to crawl the Web in not only a scalable, but efficient way, if some reasonable measure of quality or freshness is to be maintained.”
 (Edwards et al. 2001)

-This library provides an additional “brain” for web crawling, scraping and management of web archives:
+This library provides an additional “brain” for web crawling, scraping and document management.
+It facilitates web navigation through a set of filters, enhancing the quality of resulting document collections:

-- Avoid loosing bandwidth capacity and processing time for webpages which are probably not worth the effort.
+- Save bandwidth and processing time by steering clear of pages deemed low-value
-- Stay away from pages with little text content or explicitly target synoptic pages to gather links.

-Using content and language-focused filters, Courlan helps navigating the Web so as to improve the resulting document collections.
-Additional functions include straightforward domain name extraction and URL sampling.
+- Identify specific pages based on language or text content
+- Pinpoint pages relevant for efficient link gathering

+Additional utilities needed include URL storage, filtering, and deduplication.

 Features
 --------

-Separate `the wheat from the chaff <https://en.wiktionary.org/wiki/separate_the_wheat_from_the_chaff>`_ and optimize crawls by focusing on non-spam HTML pages containing primarily text.
+Separate the wheat from the chaff and optimize document discovery and retrieval:

-- Heuristics for triage of links
-   - Targeting spam and unsuitable content-types
-   - Language-aware filtering
-   - Crawl management
 - URL handling
    - Validation
-   - Canonicalization/Normalization
+   - Normalization
    - Sampling
+- Heuristics for link filtering
+   - Spam, trackers, and content-types
+   - Language/Locale-aware processing
+   - Web crawling (frontier, scheduling)
+- Data store specifically designed for URLs
 - Usable with Python or on the command-line

-**Let the coURLan fish out juicy bits for you!**
+**Let the coURLan fish up juicy bits for you!**

 .. image:: courlan_harns-march.jpg
     :alt: Courlan